Section, Row, Columns, Elements

 Elements

-There are various types of elements that you can add to an empty section on your website.
+There are various types of elements that you can add to an empty section or container on your website.
 Each element has its own use cases.
-There are two types of elements:
+There are four types of elements:

 - General Elements